Gunter Schumann, MD

 Erin Burke Quinlan PhD

-Dr. Quinlan holds a PhD in Neuroimaging and Biomedical Sciences.
+Dr. Quinlan holds a PhD in Neuroimaging and Biomedical Sciences and is a Lecturer at King’s College London.
 Dr. Quinlan supervises the recruitment that takes place at the London site and oversees the progress of all the European study sites too.

 Nicole Tay, MSc